 Note that any change to the data elements relating to the medical device (e.g. trade name, product version, or model) may require a new UDI-DI to be assigned.
 The UDI-PI is assigned by the manufacturer himself.

-Until the official designation by the EU Commission the issuing entities are GS1, HIBCC, and ICCBBA.
+The EU Commission has officially designated the issuing entities in an implementing decision: GS1, HIBCC, ICCBBA and IFA GmbH.
 These organizations have developed standards for the uniform use of machine-readable information such as identification keys, data attributes and barcodes.
 An example of the UDI-DI is the GS1 GTIN (Global Trade Item Number).
 These standards are referenced by standardization organizations like ISO (ISO/IEC 15417 and ISO/IEC 16022).

 The manufacturer must then affix the UDI to the product and package in both machine-readable and human-readable form.
 Furthermore, the manufacturer must provide the respective data to the EUDAMED database (Art.
 31 (1)).
 Otherwise, he is not allowed to market the medical device.
 In total 24 central data elements must be reported to EUDAMED (Part B of Annex VI).
 In turn the manufacturer (or authorized representative / importer) obtains a single registration number (SRN) that is used for the conformity assessment procedure and the application for access to EUDAMED (Art.
 31 (2-3)).
 Further requirements concern the obligation to update the data and to ensure their accuracy as well as the partial public accessibility of the data (Art.
 31 (4-7)).

-The basic UDI-PI is used in conjunction with information related to the respective medical device:
+The basic UDI-DI is used in conjunction with information related to the respective medical device:

 - Declaration of conformity (Art.
 27 (6)) and accompanying conformity certificates issued by the Notified Body,